miladra/InternetShop/README.md

 # InternetShop
-a practice of defining an architecture With UnitOfwork and Repository pattern based on ASP.NET Core
+a practice of defining an architecture eith unitOfwork and repository pattern based on ASP.NET Core